oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/domain-on-pv.md

 $ git clone https://github.com/oracle/weblogic-kubernetes-operator.git
 ```

-{{% notice info %}} The following sections, the sample instructions will guide you, step-by-step, through the process of setting up a WebLogic cluster on AKS - remaining as close as possible to a native Kubernetes experience.
+{{% notice info %}} The following sections of the sample instructions will guide you, step-by-step, through the process of setting up a WebLogic cluster on AKS - remaining as close as possible to a native Kubernetes experience.
 This lets you understand and customize each step.
 If you wish to have a more automated experience that abstracts some lower level details, you can skip to the [Automation](#automation) section.
 {{% /notice %}}

 {{< readfile file="/samples/simple/azure-kubernetes-service/includes/create-aks-cluster-body-02.txt" >}}